 With so many choices for hosting the most amazing Harry Potter party it can get quite overwhelming.
 You could spend endless hours and a ton of money buying and making decorations, preparing magical food etc.

 With these ideas you will spend some time putting it all together but it won’t cost you a ton.
-I have awesome Harry Potter party printables in the Freebies for my subscribers.
+I have awesome Harry Potter party printables in the Freebies.

 Harry Potter Party Ideas

 This was the second time I hosted Harry Potter party and this time our theme was 20 years of magic.
 We didn’t do the potions or charms classes but had a celebration meal at the Great Hall and played games in the Common Rooms.